yoshiharuyamashita/haruyama.studio/content/about/_index.md

 ### Coder

-I code for living and fun.
+I code for a living and for fun.

 ### Potter

-When I am not coding, you can find me, quite literally, getting my hands dirty creating pots in my small home studio.
+When I am not coding, you can find me quite literally getting my hands dirty creating pots in my small home studio.

 ### Haruyama

-"Haru" means spring (season) and "yama" mountain in English.
+Haru = spring season
+Yama = mountain

 In creating this website, I hope to showcase my work and also to share some of my experiences in pottery.